What is Account Takeover?

 - Once the attacker has amassed a list of validated credentials they can profit from them by initiating malicious actions such as withdrawing funds, opening lines of credit, making purchases or by reselling the validated credentials to others for exploitation.

 - Most people reuse the same credentials across many sites.
 So once a valid username and password combination is identified, the attacker will likely try to scale their efforts by trying the same combination across other popular retail, travel, social media, bank and e-commerce sites.
 This helps a cybercriminal increase the profitability of each validated credential.

 ATO Attacks Are On The Rise

-For cybercriminals, ATO is easy to do and very profitable.
-Bots continuously evolve to evade detection mechanisms, so ATO attacks get through and website owners are none the wiser.
+For cybercriminals, account takeover is easy to do and very profitable.
+Bots continuously evolve to evade detection mechanisms, so account takeover attacks get through and website owners are none the wiser.
 Bots can mimic user behavior and hide inside a validated user session by running as malware on actual user devices.
-Even if the attacks take over a very small percentage of your user accounts, the damage can be enormous depending on the value of the user account.
-For example, theft of stored credit card information or loyalty points could easily exceed millions of dollars.
-The industries most commonly targeted include e-commerce and travel and hospitality.
+Even if the attacks take over a very small percentage of your user accounts, based on the value of the user account, the damage can be enormous.
+For example, theft of stored credit card numbers or loyalty points could easily net millions of dollars for the cybercriminal.
+And, end users are also negatively impacted by identity theft.
+The industries most commonly targeted include e-commerce, financial services and travel and hospitality.